- Hazard Identification, Risk Assessment and Control Procedure

 Schools request students to return a completed Excursion Health Report and Consent Form for Students Under 18 Years.

-Parents/guardians must complete sections 2A, 2C, 3, 4 and 5 of the form, and they must sign at the bottom of section 6.
-However, if students under 18 are living independently, they can indicate this on the form and sign for themselves.
+Parents/guardians/carers must complete sections 2A, 2C, 3, 4 and 5 of the form, and they must sign at the bottom of section 6.

 Students Over 18

 The School requests students to complete an Excursion Health Report and Consent Form for Students Over 18 Years.
-This form can provide blanket cover for all student excursions conducted during the year.
+This form can provide blanket cover for all student excursions conducted during the year, however, if the details of an excursion that was listed need to be changed or a new excursion is planned, the Staff Member in Charge must inform the students over 18 years of the change in advance, as far as practicable.
+The students must also be provided with the opportunity to withdraw consent in advance, as far as practicable.

 Other Participants (Non-students/Non-staff)